twinone/gcj/README.md

 ### Problem 2

-I found problem 1 interesting, you have to see that it's actually 2 separate vectors corresponding to even/odd positions.
+I found this problem interesting, you have to see that it's actually 2 separate vectors corresponding to even/odd positions.
-Once you find that, you can sort both vectors independently in `O(n log n)` instead of simulating the`O(n^2)` and the problem becomes solvable.
+Once you find that, you can sort both vectors independently in `O(n log n)` instead of simulating the `O(n^2)` and the problem becomes solvable.

 This problem reminded me of a mergesort, but splitting the vectors instead of merging them.